Bipolar Disorder in Children and Teens (cont.)

 Some of the types of medications generally used to treat bipolar disorder are listed below.
 Information on medications can change.

 Valproic acid, lamotrigine, and other anticonvulsant medications have an FDA warning.
-The warning states that their use may increase the risk of suicidal thoughts and behaviors.
-People taking anticonvulsant medications for bipolar or other illnesses should be closely monitored for new or worsening symptoms of depression, suicidal thoughts or behavior, or any unusual changes in mood or behavior.
-People taking these medications should not make any changes without talking to their health care professional.
+The warning states their use may increase the risk of suicidal thoughts and behaviors.
+People taking anticonvulsant medications for bipolar or other illnesses should be closely monitored fro new or worsening symptoms of depression, suicidal thoughts or behavior, or any unusual changes in mood or behavior.
+People taking these medications should not make any changes without talking to their health care professional

-Atypical antipsychotic medications are sometimes used to treat symptoms of bipolar disorder in children.
-These medications are called "atypical" to set them apart from earlier types of medications, called conventional or first-generation antipsychotics.
-In addition to risperidone and aripiprazole, atypical antipsychotic medications include:
+Atypical antipsychotic medications are sometimes used to treat symptoms of bipolar disorder.
+Often, these medications are taken with other medications.
+Atypical antipsychotic medications are called "atypical" to set them apart from earlier medications, which are called "conventional," or "first-generation" anti-psychotics.

-However, results on effectiveness of antidepressants for treating bipolar depression are mixed.
-The STEP-BD study showed that, in adults, adding an antidepressant to a mood stabilizer is no more effective in treating depression than using a mood stabilizer alone.
+Recently, a large-scale, NIMH-funded study showed that for many people, adding an antidepressant to a mood stabilizer is no more effective in treating the depression than using only a mood stabilizer.

-Some medications are better at treating one type of bipolar symptom than another.
+Some medications are better at treating one type of bipolar symptoms than another.
 For example, lamotrigine (Lamictal) seems to be helpful in controlling depressive symptoms of bipolar disorder.

 What are the side effects of these medications?